Document Information

 Let say that, for whatever reason, the pilot requests a Runway 16C departure rather than a 16L.

-SEA_GND: SWA804, Runway 16 Center taxi via Bravo Carlie, hold short runway 16 Left
+SEA_GND: SWA804, Runway 16 Center taxi via Bravo Charlie, hold short runway 16 Left

 The pilot MUST read back the hold short instructions!
 If they respond with “Roger" it is not good enough.
 YOU MUST INSIST THEY UNDERSTAND THE HOLD SHORT INSTRUCTION BY READING IT BACK.
 This is for safety reasons.
 It instructs the pilot to taxi to Runway 16C via Bravo Carlie, but he must hold short runway 16L and not cross it until he has received explicit permission from a controller.